zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 ### OIDC

-> **Feature Status**: OIDC is available as a preview feature[^1]: We might introduce some backward-incompatible changes to the resource definition.
-The feature is disabled by default.
-To enable it, set the [enable-preview-policies](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-preview-policies) command-line argument of the Ingress Controller.
+> **Feature Status**: This feature is disabled by default.
+To enable it, set the [enable-oidc](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-oidc) command-line argument of the Ingress Controller.

 The OIDC policy configures NGINX Plus as a relying party for OpenID Connect authentication.